Lyellr88/MARM-Protocol/README.md

 - **Reduce hallucinations and false outputs** from the AI
 - **Stay organized across complex, multi-session threads** with a single system

-MARM pushes the AI into a more structured, disciplined state—without needing fine-tuning, plugins, or external tools.
+MARM pushes the AI into a more structured, disciplined state.
+Without needing fine-tuning, plugins, or external tools.

 ---

 ## Quick Start: Full Initiation Prompt

-To begin a MARM session, follow these steps:
+To begin a session, follow these steps:

 1. Copy the full prompt shown below
 2. Paste it as your **very first message** in a new AI chat
 3. Follow the AI’s confirmation to complete setup

 You only need this once per session.
 For full command references, see `HANDBOOK.md`.

+---

+## MARM Protocol (Copy & Paste)

 ```
 MEMORY ACCURATE RESPONSE MODE v1.2 (MARM)